Proven Coping Skills For Depression

 - Emotional, Sexual, or Physical Abuse.
 If this applies, click here for information about coping with trauma.

 All of the above stressors can impair your coping skills.
 This Dartmouth College website about life changes and stress can help you get a sense of how many life stressors you’ve recently endured.
-Additionally, if you want to read more about treatment for anxiety issues, check out this page.
+Anxiety is obviously a highly related--and often co-occurring condition--challenge for those living with depression.
+If you want to read more about treatment for anxiety issues, check out this page.

 You Need Coping Skills That Work Now